tosterlolz/Owonero/README.md

 A lightweight, proof-of-work blockchain cryptocurrency written in Rust.
 Features automatic updates, peer-to-peer networking, and efficient mining with the RX/OWO memory-hard algorithm.

-IMPORTANT: Windows users — we publish release binaries on GitHub releases.
+IMPORTANT: we publish release binaries on GitHub releases.
 If you are on Windows we recommend downloading the pre-built release for convenience and correctness.

 ## ✨ Features